Bumthang Mountain Resort

 In 2014, they built a new wing, offering far more comfortable pine-clad spacious rooms, super comfy beds and top-notch bathrooms, making the Bumthang Mountain Resort a great choice for those wanting a true Bhutanese experience, without the price-tag of the Aman.

-The hotel is located about 1.5kms from the center of Bumthang (or Jakar) town on the way to the Kurjey Temple.
+The hotel is located about 1.5kms from the centre of Bumthang (or Jakar) town on the way to the Kurjey Temple.
 Being family run, the service is warm and charming and the food and cuisine delightfully home-cooked and tasty.
 The rooms are in the new block, which will also house the new restaurant in due course.
 They offer excellent views, and come with lots of handy plug sockets for recharging your camera and wood-burning stoves to make the rooms lovely and snug after a day exploring the Bumthang Valley.

 There are 27 rooms all with attached bathroom and IDD telephones.